About data provision

 Information about user accounts:

-• Names of user accounts that signed in to the application through the web interface.
+• Names of users that signed in to the application web interface.

 • Names of user accounts in LDAP and other LDAP attributes.